 When open, the hub will house all core and support staff for the Institute, plus 150 researchers from industry and academia.
-Construction on the hub started in May 2019, and is led by princle contractor Mace, working with our construction delivery partner UKRI-STFC.
+Construction on the hub started in May 2019, and is led by principle contractor Mace, working with our construction delivery partner UKRI-STFC.

 Designed and specified by leading researchers to deliver a world class laboratory space, the Institute will be home to groups of researchers from spoke universities, collaborators and colleagues from industry.

 First – Correlated imaging and mass spectrometry labs, including the world’s most stable space for electron microscopy.
-In these labs, we will deliver and test innovations in electron microscopy, and deliver the world’s first pulsed source TEM for life science.
+In these labs, we will deliver and test innovations in electron microscopy, and deliver the world’s first time resolved TEM for life science.

 Second – Social and write up spaces – built to encourage networking, this space will become a hub at Harwell for researchers from across campus to meet and collaborate.

 Third – Structural Biology and Next Generation Chemistry for Medicine laboratories.